Ludsgit/damage/README.md

 - add (stat) (value): calculates total mod after adding value to stat.
 Possible stats are "cp", "pierce", "ignore", "amp", "power".
 Class passives will be applied to the added stat(s).
 Currently not supported when inspecting other players; total mod will be wrong if you inspect another type of class than your own
 - add hold: toggles on/off holding the stats added for the previous command.
 If hold is enabled, total mod calculation has to be manually requested
 - config: prints the current config values
+- info: displays accepted commands.
+WIP.
+Also works with "help"
+- (name) (server): same as "/8 damage inspect (name) (server)" if name is not one of the previous commands

 ### Math